 We love trees.
 They are healthy for the environment and, in fact, necessary to sustain oxygen and positively affect our world.
 However, there are times when tree removal becomes a necessary process.
-Many times, trees may cause hazardous conditions that require the tree or a specific area of trees to be removed or trimmed back in order to maintain safe conditions.
-You might recognize some instances such as power line interference, structural integrity, and potential hazards to people and animals.
+Many times, trees may cause hazardous conditions that require the tree or a specific area of trees to be removed or trimmed back to maintain safe conditions.
+You might recognize some instances, such as power line interference, structural integrity, and potential hazards to people and animals.
 There are also scenarios where trees have died or been subjected to diseases that make them weak and risk them falling.

 What Causes Hazardous Conditions?

 Tree hazard removal is decided upon on a case-by-case basis.
 Trees can age or grow outside of a safe area.
 As we mentioned above, trees could interfere with power and utility lines, leaving them unsafe to be in such positions.
 On top of that, we come across trees that are no longer thriving.
 These trees could easily fall or lose significant branches with no warning.
 You certainly don’t want a person or an animal to be harmed because we paid no attention to that dead tree.
 Storms, fires, and other phenomena could also have an adverse effect on trees.
 There is any number of things that might lead to requiring tree removal for hazard reasons.

 The Process for Hazard Tree Removal

 There are some specific steps to go through before a tree can be removed to prevent a hazard.
 For safety purposes, the area and the overall risk must be assessed.
 A plan must be made, and the process of removing the tree or trimming the tree safely must be put into place.
 Here is a quick overview of how the process might look.